sungilkim94/Kim-PE-Data/README.md

 hca_flag - numeric, this is an indicator that = 1 when included in HCA PE deal, = 0 when not

+stac_status_dispute_flag - numeric, this is an indicator that = 1 when a hospital is short-term designated in POS but not short-term designated in other sources (AHA, Medicare procedural volume, HCRIS), = 0 when not

 ## Updated Figures, Tables, and Abstract

 We have provided an updated version of the figures, tables, and abstract from our paper: **Kim, S., et al. (2026).** *A Practitioner’s Guide to Using Data on Private Equity Hospital Acquisitions*.
 Health Affairs Scholar.
 [Paper Link](https://academic.oup.com/healthaffairsscholar/advance-article/doi/10.1093/haschl/qxag071/8626085)